luxedo/spacewar-almost-from-scratch/README.md

 ## Implement collision mechanics
 ### 11:35 - Collision with the black hole
 The black hole spawns any Ship that reaches its position to a random position in the board with `speed=0`.
+### 12:20 - Collision with the borders
+The game board wraps around itself, making it infinite.
+So, whenever a player or shot reaches the borders, they're spawned back in the other side of the board.